noiseprotocol/noise_spec/noise.md

 chosen by the initiator.

-These include zero-RTT protocols where the initiator encrypts the initial message based on some stored information about the responder (such as a pre-shared symmetric key, or the responder's static public key).
+These include zero-RTT protocols where the initiator encrypts the initial message based on some stored information about the responder (such as the responder's static public key).

 If the initiator's information is out-of-date the responder won't be able to decrypt the message.
 To handle this case, the responder might choose to execute a different Noise handshake (a **fallback handshake**).